ZaidaEMtzMo/how2fMRI/Preprocessing_pipeline.md

 `sudo apt-get install dcm2niix`

 Then, run the next command.
 Be sure to add the path where you want the data to be written.
-If you want more information about the command, be sure to check out the help command or go to their webpage [here](https://github.com/rordenlab/dcm2niix).
+If you want more information about the command, just check out the help command or go to their webpage [here](https://github.com/rordenlab/dcm2niix).

 `dcm2nii -o $PATH_FOR_OUTPUT $PATH_DICOM_FILES`